 I watch the way she walks as I walk behind her and am surprised to find my penis declare a ceasefire, especially considering how much I enjoy watching the way Nicole walks while I walk behind her.

 Nicole is not herself as she sits on the curb and smokes.
 It is a windy day, and it is dark even though it is still early, and I say something about how it's supposed to rain.
-Nicole does not care if it's going to rain, so I tell Nicole that counter-intuitively it's the rain that is destroying our water supply.
-I tell Nicole that humans tend to over-populate regions next to large bodies of water, and how all the urban sprawl creates an unnatural amount of run-off water when it rains, and how this water carries all our urban residue into the large bodies of water, thus creating an unstoppable cycle of pollution and degradation, turning the food chain into a circle of lowered sperm counts and increased levels of infant mortality.
+Nicole does not care if it's going to rain, so I tell Nicole that counter-intuitively it's the rain s destroying our water supply.
+I tell Nicole humans tend to over-populate regions next to large bodies of water, and how all the urban sprawl creates an unnatural amount of run-off water when it rains, and how this water carries all our urban residue into the large bodies of water, thus creating an unstoppable cycle of pollution and degradation, turning the food chain into a circle of lowered sperm counts and increased levels of infant mortality.

 "That doesn't mean it's the rain's fault," she says.